Morzine Ski Resort France

-I was lucky enough to be given the chance while in Morzine to go Skiing with the Ski patrol and learning how they prepare the slopes for your safety.
+I was lucky enough to be given the chance while in Morzine Ski Resort to go Skiing with the Ski patrol and learning how they prepare the slopes for your safety.
 It was one of the activities I was looking forward to doing the most, especially as it is only offered twice a year during Morzine Loves Women.

 I was up at the crack of dawn packing (I was transferring to Chatel in the afternoon), as I had an 8 am start at the bottom of the Pleney cable car.
 We could not have asked for better ski conditions for our activity.
 There was plenty of fresh snow, the sky was clear and the temperature was just right.

 We set off behind the Ski patroller following him like a bunch of school kids to mark the unsafe areas.
 We watched him put up the flags and poles, while at the same time listening to him explaining the reason for their placement.

-A horse ride through the villages
+A horse ride through the Portes du Soleil villages

-I went on the circuit tour around Morzine village and to the town of Montriond, which went for around 90 minutes.
+I went on the circuit tour around the Morzine village and to the town of Montriond, which went for around 90 minutes.
 We explored all the village and then we stopped at a gallery owned by a lovely local couple.
 To be honest, I think 90mintues was a bit too long but anything between 30-60 would have been perfect.
 This is definitely something that is great to do as a family or a small group.

 A VIP at the Ice-Hockey